Ahead of our next exhibition at the gallery - Corine Ko "Serenity" - we talked to the artist about her work and what inspires her...

 A. My work is often compared to Gustav Klimt and even though I am much less decorative in my paintings, I am very flattered by the comparison.
 I admire Chagall, Soulage and Flemish paintings and I am often inspired by poetic literature and music.

-Q. There is sometimes a rope or string the figure in your painting is holding, what does this signify?
+Q. There is sometimes a rope or string that the figure in your painting is holding; what does this signify?